newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

 0015B3A4 75 62 69 75 70 64+aUbiupdatevolDe DCB "ubiupdatevol /dev/ubi0_0 /flash/NEW_ROOTFS.BIN",0
 0015B3A4 61 74 65 76 6F 6C+
 ```
 Connecting with the shell we obtained previously, we were able to confirm the existence, and the purpose, of the **ubiupdatevol** binary.
-Like it's name indicates, it is used to **write directly** on the /dev/ubi devices, which contain the squashfs file system we want to patch.
+Like its name indicates, it is used to **write directly** on the /dev/ubi devices, which contain the squashfs file system we want to patch.
 The only thing needed is therefore a way to upload a file on the PowerVision device.
 But we **have that too**:

 ```
 def send_file(path, content):